Smiling Mind education program

 "We are resourcing children to feel stronger in themselves, more independent generally and in their learning".

 Smiling Mind continues to offer programs, resources and training to schools and others as part of its on going work in increasing mindfulness with young poeple.
-Visit its webiste for details on its Regional and Rural training initiative.
+Visit its website for details on its Regional and Rural training initiative.

 Smiling Mind School Program